-Writing reports is an unwelcome chore for many SEO professionals.
-It can be tough to pick out the key information that belongs on a monthly report, let alone figure out how to present it in a way that will make sense to the client.
+Writing client reports is an unwelcome chore for many SEO professionals.
+It can be difficult to pick out the key information that belongs on a monthly report, let alone figure out how to present it in a way that will make sense to your clients.

-We help agency owners simplify their reporting process with templates and automated reporting.
-But whether or not you use AgencyAnalytics as your SEO reporting software, the report pages in this article will give you a solid starting point for comprehensive SEO report.
+AgencyAnalytics is built to help agency owners simplify and automate their reporting process with beautifully designed templates.
+Whether or not you use AgencyAnalytics as your SEO reporting software, the sections included in this page will give you a solid starting point for a comprehensive SEO report.

 Once you’ve covered all the basics, you can add more information on a case-by-case basis, depending on each individual client’s goals and level of involvement.
 The goal is to create the perfect SEO report for each client based on their unique needs.